IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

 **Note:** If filtering is in place, [`selectAllRows()`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#selectallrows) and [`deselectAllRows()`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#deselectallrows) select/deselect all *filtered* rows.

 @@if (igxName !== 'IgxTreeGrid') {
-**Note:** When @@igComponent has remote virtualization then clicking the header checkbox will select/deselect all records.
+**Note:** When @@igComponent has remote virtualization then clicking the header checkbox will select/deselect all records that are currently in the grid.
 But when all records are selected through header checkbox and then a visible row has been deselected, when new data is loaded in the @@igComponent on demand, it is a limitation that the newly loaded rows are not selected.
 }

-**Note:** Cell selection will trigger [`onSelection`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#onselection) and not [`onRowSelectionChange`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#onrowselectionchange).
+**Note:** Row selection will trigger [`onRowSelectionChange`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#onrowselectionchange) event.
+**Note:** When row selection is enabled row selectors are displayed, but if you don't want to show them, you can set `[hideRowSelectors] = true`.

 ### Code Snippets